EnvironmentalSystemsLab/NSRDB2EPW/README.md

 # NSRDB to EPW Pipeline
 ## Introduction
-This notebook allows the downloading of climate data and automtic conversion into EPW files for any year (where available dataset exists on NSRDB) for almost every location in the Americas.
+This notebook allows the downloading of climate data and automtic conversion into EPW files for any year up to 2023 (where available dataset exists on NSRDB) for almost every location in the Americas.

+For 2024 and onwards, refer to `diyepw` package (https://github.com/IMMM-SFA/diyepw) which retrieves weather station data and parses to `.epw`.

 ### Conceptual steps